xytovl/steam-runtime-tools/bin/system-info.md

     expected to be available.
 By default, *$STEAM_RUNTIME***/usr/lib/steamrt** or **/usr/lib/steamrt** is used.

+**--no-graphics-tests**
+:   Don't check that graphics drivers work.
+    This avoids needing an X11 display, and can also save time if that information is not required.

 **--no-libraries**
 :   Don't check shared libraries against expectations.
     This saves time if that information is not required,